jawnior/colorFlipper/README.md

-# colorFlipper
+# Color Flipper

+## What is it?

-Hi!
-It's just a color flipper written in HTML, CSS and JS.
+The color flipper is the website which background color changes after every single click of the button.
+Written in HTML, CSS and JavaScript.

-You can check the website here: https://aquamarine-macaron-5ffbfa.netlify.app/
+## Usage

+- Go on this website: https://aquamarine-macaron-5ffbfa.netlify.app/
+- Click the button "CLICK ME"!